santos-lucas/slurm_pyxis/readme.md

 You could also use this [prolog_epilog](https://github.com/santos-lucas/bluebanquise-lss-custom/tree/main/roles/prolog_epilog) role also to configure very basic prolog and epilog scripts that will be compatible with this role.

+### Slurm profile
+As the configuration will be different on an slurm compute node or in a login/management node, you shoulde use the variable slurm_profile to controle the role behavior, set it for `compute`,`submitter` or `controller`.

 ### Add the pyxis_slurm role to your playbook

-Once you have the repositories setted up, you just need to make sure you add the pyxis_slurm role on you playbook after the slurm role
+Once you have the repositories setted up, you just need to make sure you add the pyxis_slurm role on you playbook after the slurm role:

 ```yaml
 - name: Management playbook